Skip to main content

 7 mentions Positive Neutral Negative

-Optimization is mixed, with some users experiencing poor performance and high CPU usage, especially on laptops, while others report smooth gameplay on desktops.
-Overall, the game shows potential but could benefit from further optimization to ensure consistent performance across different hardware.
+Optimization receives mixed feedback, with some users experiencing poor performance and high CPU usage on certain systems, while others report smooth gameplay and visually engaging experiences after hardware upgrades.
+Overall, the game could benefit from better optimization to ensure consistent performance across a wider range of devices.

 • “Lovely graphics and performance.”